"How can we teach one another to keep our power and use it together for the betterment of all?"

 These lessons can be adapted to online distance-learning platforms, and can be integrated into environmental science, social studies, government, geography, and health classes, among others.
 Visit the Coastal Commission's Resources for Educators page for additional resources on this and other topics.

-A challenge for middle and high school students to create a video answering the question "What is your vision for a thriving future?"
+A challenge for middle and high school students to create a video responding to a prompt about the climate crisis, which often relates to environmental and climate justice.

 Investigate the history of racist land use policies and environmental inequalities, and explore the present-day realities of environmental injustices in four US cities.
-A collaboration of the Digitial Scholarship Lab at the University of Richmond, The Science Museum of Virginia, and ESRI.
-Grades 9-12.
+A collaboration of the Digital Scholarship Lab at the University of Richmond, The Science Museum of Virginia, and ESRI.
+Associated lessons: What is the relationship between redlining and the environmental quality of a neighborhood?, How has the practice of redlining affected the physical environment of neighborhoods?
+Grades 9-12+.

 A project-based unit in California Coastal Voices from the California Coastal Commission, for grades 6-12.
 Explores the physical, political, economic and social obstacles that prevent public access to beaches and other outdoor areas as students create an access plan for a specific park.

-A resource from Teaching Tolerance for grades 6-12.
+A resource from Learning for Justice for grades 6-12.
 Examine an editorial cartoon which addresses the connections between poverty and damage to the natural environment.